 - A pattern of stating goals and performance projections followed by actual results consistently meeting or exceeding goals and projections.

 Executive Session: At about the three-month mark, the entering executive prepares and presents a summary of what he or she has done, seen, and begun to envision to that point.
 It is too soon to have done much and certainly no one will expect everything to be sorted out yet so there is a lot of leeway.
-On the other hand it is long enough that there should be some good data and thinking going on and it is time for the hiring manager and stakeholders to review that thinking and to nudge it in the right direction if it is off base.
+On the other hand, it is long enough that there should be some good data and thinking going on and it is time for the hiring manager and stakeholders to review that thinking and to nudge it in the right direction if it is off base.

 The hiring manager calls the meeting and ensures, ideally with the help of a trained facilitator, a safe space is created.
 They work with the incoming executive to prepare and to facilitate the briefing session to ensure incumbents are interested and helpful and that the incoming executive:

-- Puts his or her best foot forward,
+- Puts their best foot forward

 - How things are now.